 - Offer help and support from within your add-in, so customers don't have to leave feedback in AppSource reviews.

-Figure 4.
-A request to rate within an add-in next to a request to rate following a tutorial
+The following figure shows a request to rate within an add-in next to a request to rate following a tutorial.

 Respond to customer reviews in AppSource